princyok/deep_learning_without_ml_libraries/README.md

 ### Chest X-Ray Pneumonia Image Dataset
 This is a dataset containing 4273 chest x-ray images of children suffering from pneumonia (both bacterial and viral) and 1592 chest x-ray images of those not suffering from the lung infection.

-The neural network model learned to reach a 92% accuracy in predicting whether a patient has pneumonia or not, based on their chest x-ray image.
+The fully connected neural network model learned to reach a **92% accuracy** in predicting whether a patient has pneumonia or not, based on their chest x-ray image.
 This is despite being less suited for image learning when compared to convolutional neural networks.
 The original paper (also source of the dataset) achieved 93%.

 The demonstration can be found [here](https://github.com/princyok/deep_learning_without_ml_libraries/tree/master/neural_network_demonstration) (deep_learning_without_ml_libraries -> neural_network_demonstration).